louis-tru/quark/docs/CURRENT_WORK.md

   solid full tiles: consecutive full SrcOver solid-color layers can be folded into a synthetic uniform layer until a boundary or unsupported layer forces a flush.
+- 2026-06-29 CAPA performance checkpoint after empty-tile removal and SrcOver full-tile preblend: the 100 five-point-star test is now around `4.2ms`, with CPU time reported lower than AASide in the current local test.
+Xcode GPU capture pass share in one representative run: render encoder `3.42%`, prepare `0.76%`, prepare path tiles `0.13%`, prepare dispatch args `~0.01%`, path tile init `1.46%`, short-edge bin `6.19%`, bin dispatch args `~0.01%`, backdrop `9.05%`, prefix `13.98%`, coverage `22.08%`, ordered tile chain `5.95%`, composite `30.58%`.
+Composite, coverage, and prefix remain the largest GPU targets.
+A 4-pixels-per-thread composite experiment showed only a small improvement and made the shader much more complex, so it was reverted;
+  revisit composite with a cleaner structural change later.
+- 2026-06-29 CAPA prefix split experiment: `capa_prefix.glsl` is now a cheap 32-wide row-chain pass that scans each path tile row once, writes `CAPAPathTileRow.boundaryTileIndex`, and links boundary tiles through `CAPABoundaryTile.nextBoundaryTileX`.
+The new `capa_prefix1.glsl` performs the real per-row prefix only along those boundary chains and marks full edge-free spans on row0.
+This is intended to remove the old 16-row-lane pass repeatedly walking every path tile in large rows.
+- 2026-06-30 CAPA memory-access checkpoint: an inline short-edge slot experiment inside `CAPAPathTile` was reverted, but the capture was useful.
+  Making `CAPAPathTile` wider immediately made the lightweight `prefix_pre` row scan, path-tile init, and ordered tile-chain passes much slower, while backdrop/coverage improved only moderately from more contiguous edge access.
+  Treat this as evidence that the row scan over all path tiles is dominated by memory stride/cache behavior.
+Future edge-local storage should stay outside the main `CAPAPathTile` array, and the next structure direction is a small per-path tile buffer used for bin/prefix staging so threads avoid scattered reads from large path-tile records.
 - 2026-06-28 CAPA correctness note: do not add a per-row full mask for an edge-free pathTile.
 If no path boundary crosses a connected tile, the tile's winding/inside state must be constant over the whole tile.
 The horizontal